 High Tea at Alice’s Tea Cup

 High Tea at Alice’s Tea Cup is a perfect way to exchange the hustle and bustle for a magical moment.
-This wonderland full of freshly baked cookies, cakes, scones and an array of speciality teas has three locations in the Upper East and Upper West Side of New York.
+This wonderland full of freshly baked cookies, cakes, scones and an array of speciality teas has three locations in the Upper East and Upper West Side of New York and in Brooklyn.
 This is a great place for a delicious high tea.

-Alice’s Tea Cup’s locations are inspired by Alice in Wonderland.
-Therefore, they are also called Chapter I, Chapter II and Chapter III, respectively.
+Alice’s Tea Cup’s locations are inspired by Alice in Wonderland and they are also called ‘chapters’.
+Chapter I is on the Upper West Side, Chapter II is on the Upper East Side and the takeaway location Alice’s To Go is located in Brooklyn.
 The interiors are different in each but all reference scenes from the book or film.
 The menus are pretty much the same and include sweet snacks, sandwiches, soups, salads and main meals.
-There’s a huge assortment of tea from around the world, served in quaint tea pots.
+There’s a huge assortment of tea from around the world, served in quaint teapots.

 Alice’s Afternoon Tea